 Sundays

 I used to hate Sundays.
-They reminded me of everything that had to be done in the following week or all the oncoming responsibilities I had.
+They reminded me of everything that had to be done in the following week.
 Now, I love Sundays.
 I have my routine each Sunday.
-I know what I like to do to “reset” for the week ahead.
-Although recently, I’ve noticed something even more important than a newfound like of a day.
+I like the calm I feel in Charleston.

-Now let me explain this because that might sound a little weird.
-Being an anxious person, I’ve had to learn how my body responds to situations - what makes me nervous, certain patterns I might notice about myself, etc. I like to think I live a very happy life.
-However, I hadn’t realized that in the past my body had gotten so used to enduring some form of stress, that I truly didn’t know what it felt like to “even out” and feel calm.
+Being an anxious person, I’ve had to learn how my body responds to situations - what makes me nervous, certain patterns I might notice about myself, etc. I hadn’t realized that in the past my body had gotten so used to enduring some form of stress, that I truly didn’t know what it felt like to “even out” and feel calm.

 Previous